 The building is in the form of a Greek Doric temple and contains a large seated sculpture of Abraham Lincoln and inscriptions of two well-known speeches by Lincoln, the Gettysburg Address and his second inaugural address.

-On this day.
-1990: A summit meeting in Washington between President George H.W.
+May 30, 1990: A summit meeting in Washington between President George H.W.
 Bush and Soviet leader Mikhail Gorbachev began.
 It was a tumultuous time.
 The Soviet Union had just lost its East European empire during a wave of revolutions in 1989, and the U.S.S.R. itself was showing increasing signs of strain.
 The future of Germany was of particular interest.
 The Berlin Wall had fallen the prior autumn, and calls for reunification between East and West Germany were growing louder.
 The United States wanted a reunified Germany to be a member of NATO — the North Atlantic Treaty Organization — while Moscow, mindful of being invaded by Germany during World War II, did not.
 In July 1990, Bush offered the Soviets economic aid and promised that Germany would not present a threat to the U.S.S.R.; Gorbachev relented and in October 1990, a reunified Germany became a member of the western military alliance.

 Quote of the day

 "He has a right to criticize, who has a heart to help." –Abraham Lincoln

 - Yes, Republicans can impeach President Obama

 - Why Texas' abortion rates aren't falling as quickly as everyone expected

 - Why all drugs should be legal.
 (Yes, even heroin.)

 - Here's the schedule very successful people follow every day

 - 10 things you need to know today: July 29, 2014